 (Not open to students who have completed MATH 140 or any course for which MATH 140 is a prerequisite.)
-Prerequisite: MATH 012 or an appropriate result on the placement test.
 An explication of equations, functions, and graphs.
 The goal is to demonstrate fluency in pre-calculus; communicate mathematical ideas appropriately; solve equations and inequalities; analyze and graph functions; and use mathematical modeling to translate, solve, and interpret applied problems.
 Topics include polynomials, rational functions, exponential and logarithmic functions, trigonometry, and analytical geometry.
 Students may receive credit for only one of the following courses: MATH 107, MATH 108, or MATH 115.